Free and Fast Shipping Free & Fast Shipping

 For this home office example, we can assume that a lamp operates with 60 watts and a computer with 300 watts.

-You can calculate the amps used by a lamp and computer plugged into a standard 120-volt power strip by substituting the values in the formula as shown below:
+You can calculate the voltage to wattage used by a lamp and computer plugged into a standard 120-volt power strip by substituting the values in the formula as shown below:

 Solving the Amps for the Lamp: